Jonathantho1/automation-testing-admin-hadir/README.md

     }
 ```
 ### Website
-**Notes:** do these steps if the files exist. the red circle mean delete the data, for the blue circle mean update the data to do so just click the kebab button on that data.
+**Notes:** do these steps if the files exist. the red circle mean delete the data, for the blue circle mean update the data.
+To do so just click the kebab button on that data.

 Website: https://staging-hadir.ptkta.com/authentication/login username: admin@hadir.com password: admin@hadir